 Based on a laboratory technique called Thin Layer Chromatography, The Separation Kit is the most powerful evolution in substance identification to date.
 It’s designed to separate mixed samples BEFORE testing them with Spot Test Kits.
 Have a sample that contains three different substances?
 No problem.
 Now it’s possible to separate them and identify each one independently and accurately – and we’ve somehow managed to make it so easy that anyone can do it.

 Not one person involved in the beginning of this project had any idea how powerful of a tool this would turn out to be – it is without a doubt the highest level of accuracy attainable without $30,000 worth of delicate equipment.
 Some substances are even detectable down to less than 10 micrograms.
-That puts detecting dangerous chemicals like fentanyl within its reach, and out of the bodies of those who choose to use it to protect themselves.
 It’s taken us over three years to develop and perfect this technique – but, at least from where we’re standing, our efforts have been more than worthwhile.
 Use it often, and use it well.

 SKYLAB Q & A